 Flat Iron Steak is located on the front shoulder blade of a cow.
 It is a thin cut, well marbled, and with good flavor.
 Since it is thin it cooks fast, and should still be red/pink in the middle to keep it tender.
 There is a large tendon that goes through the entire steak, but usually your butcher trims this off before selling it to you.
 The flat iron steak is relatively similar to a flank steak, but the flat iron steak is less fibrous.

-1 tsp salt per kilogram meat
+- 0.25 tsp salt per 9 oz meat

-Fire up your grill, prepare it for indirect grilling.
+- Fire up your grill, prepare it for indirect grilling.
 Have it running at 225° – 250° F. Add some wood chunks for smoking if you like.

 - Stoke the fire to get it real hot, and move the steaks over to the direct side for some searing.
 Give them a good sear, roughly 1-2 minutes per side, and check the inner temperature.
-When the inner temperature is between 130-140° F (depending on personal preferences).
+They're done when the inner temperature is between 55-60° C / 130-140° F (depending on personal preferences).

 - Remove them from the grill and let them rest for 10 minutes, then slice and serve.